tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Adventurer Feat

-Once per day, you can use Heavy Warrior twice in a battle (against different attacks).
+Once per full recovery, you can use Heavy Warrior twice in a battle (against different attacks).

 #### Champion Feat